charlotte-leib/meadowlands-env-hist/_meadowworlds/herb_earlyam_11a.md

 pid: herb_earlyam_11a
 object_name: Plant image
 order: '17'
-label: Cytisus scoparius
+label: Cytisus scoparius, (Scotch broom)
-title: Cytisus scoparius
-medium: photograph
+object_type: photograph
-layout: qatar_item
 collection: meadowworlds
+layout: objectpage
 thumbnail: "/img/derivatives/iiif/images/herb_earlyam_11a/full/250,/0/default.jpg"
-full: "/img/derivatives/iiif/images/herb_earlyam_11a/full/1140,/0/default.jpg"
+manifest: "/img/derivatives/iiif/herb_earlyam_11a/manifest.json"
 notes: Scotch Broom plant is closely related to the Spanish Broom (Spartium junceum).
   "Spartine" cord, also known as "Spartan rope" or "Laconian rope," refers to a type of rope made from the fibers of the Spartium plant, commonly known as Spanish broom